 The paper is organized as follows.
 Section II, summarizes the main results find in the literature.
-In Section III we describe the wage data used and introduce the measures of task content computed from the ONET data.
-In Section IV, we document the changes in the level and dispersion of wages across the different periods of analysis and Section V presents the decomposition methodology based on recentered influence function regressions.
-In section VI, we show the empirical results and we conclude in Section VII.
+In Section III we present the decomposition methodology based on recentered influence function regressions and describe the data used as well as the construction of the task content measures.
+Section IV describes the wage data used and documents the changes in the level and dispersion of wages across the different periods of analysis.
+In section V, we show the empirical results of the decomposition analysis and we conclude in Section VI.

-II.
-Literature review
+2. Literature Review

-Since the nineties the wage structure in many developed countries, reflect a polarization pattern where the employments that require middle educated people started to decline as a proportion of total employment, while the share in employment of low and high specialization levels increased.2 Simultaneously, the evolution of the respective wages have followed a U shape, with bigger increases in the "upper tail" of the distribution of wages, moderate increases in the "lower tail" and relative lower increases in the median of the distribution (Autor and Dorn, 2012).
+Since the nineties the wage structure in many developed countries, reflect a polarization pattern where employments that require middle educated people started to decline as a proportion of total employment, while the share in employment of low and high specialization levels increased.1 Simultaneously, the evolution of the respective wages have followed a U shape, with bigger increases in the "upper tail" of the distribution of wages, moderate increases in the "lower tail" and relative lower increases in the median of the distribution (Autor and Dorn, 2013).
 This pattern contradicts the premise of skilled biased technology change which leads to a greater demand for skilled workers creating a permanent increase in inequality among skilled and unskilled workers.

 According to Autor et al. (2003), a hypothesis to explain this "polarization" is related to the new information and communication technology (ICT), and to the non-neutrality of the technology progress.
 Critically, computers do not compete directly with abstract and/or analytical and coordination tasks that characterize tasks performed by highly skilled workers like professionals or managers, enhancing their productivity while performing the routine part of their work faster.
 However, this same technology directly compete with routine tasks, which although requiring middle qualified workers, can be reduced to a group of instructions that can be easily codified and followed by a machine and therefore can be automatized.
-On the other extreme, occupations that rely on "manual" tasks and flexible interpersonal communication may require very little specialization and may not require a lot of skill but may be difficult to automatize.
-Consequently, in these occupations (which are generally associated to personal services occupations3) the automation of routine tasks has no substitution or
+On the other extreme, occupations that rely on "manual" tasks and flexible interpersonal communication may require very little specialization and may not require a lot of skill but may be difficult to be automated.
+Consequently, in these occupations (which are generally associated to personal services occupations2) the automation of routine tasks has no substitution or complementation effect.
+Therefore, information and communication technology raise the aggregated demand for skilled work and reduce the demand for routine work reducing its wages and moving unskilled workers to service occupations.
+So in this last sector the effect over wages is ambiguous because while it increases the demand for unskilled workers it also raises its offer, so it is not possible to determinate in advance what will happen with wages.